mlgupta/keyper-docs/source/SSH Config.md

     # systemctl restart sshd
     ```

-## Server Config (Certificate Based Authentication)
+## Server Config (Certificate-Based Authentication)
-The following instructions were written for RHEL/CentOS type of Linux systems.
+The following instructions were written for the RHEL/CentOS type of Linux systems.
 If you are using any other flavor, you may need to tweak the instructions a little.

-Following steps need to be performed on each linux server you want to be part of keyper and perform certificate based authentication:
+Following steps need to be performed on each Linux server you want to be part of keyper and perform certificate-based authentication:
 1. Login as root on linux server
 2. Go to SSH config directory
     ```console